 The gum tissues surrounding the tooth extraction site may turn gums white.
 However, they will go back to their original tone and shape within some days.

 The treatment for pale gums widely depends on the underlying cause.
-Reach that and reverse the color and state of your gums to normal again.
+Reach that and reverse the color and state of your gums to normal again with the help of a trusted Irvine dentist.
 Contact professionals from Dr. Jeevandas Ghatnekar’s clinical setup at (949) 552-1380 for more information.